saltyrtc/saltyrtc-meta/Protocol.md

   neither contain addresses outside the range `0x02.0xff` nor SHALL an address be repeated in the list.
 An empty list/array SHALL be considered valid.
 However, `null`/`None` SHALL NOT be considered a valid value of that field.
+It SHOULD store the responder's identities in its internal list of responders.
 * In case the client is the responder, it SHALL check that the *initiator_connected* field contains a boolean value.
 In case the field's value is `true`, the responder MUST proceed with sending a 'token' or 'key' client-to-client message described in the *Client-to-Client Messages* section.

+After the procedure above has been followed by the client, it SHALL mark the server as authenticated.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the client's permanent key pair.

-After this message, both client and server have authenticated each other.

 ```
 {